-Former Orioles catcher and 1983 World Series MVP Rick Dempsey is in his second fifth year as a member of the Orioles broadcast team after five years on the club’s coaching staff.
+Former Orioles catcher and 1983 World Series MVP Rick Dempsey is a member of the Orioles broadcast team after five years on the club’s coaching staff.
 He has been teaming with Jim Hunter and Tom Davis during this time hosting the “O’s Xtra” pre- and post-game shows on MASN 30 minutes before and immediately after each game.
 Dempsey also serves as an analyst on a selection of game broadcasts

 Rick batted .233 with 96 home runs and 471 RBI in his career, which began with the Minnesota Twins in 1969.
 He was traded to the New York Yankees in 1973 and, in 1976, to the Orioles as part of a 10-player swap that also brought the O’s Tippy Martinez and Scott McGregor.
 He became the Orioles’ regular catcher in 1977 and for 10 years was the Orioles’ primary backstop, catching a club-record 1,222 games.
 After leaving the Orioles, Dempsey played for Cleveland (1987), Los Angeles (1988-90) and Milwaukee (1991) before returning to the Orioles for his final season in ’92.
 He ranks 14th all-time with 1,633 games caught and had a .988 career fielding percentage.